-- Personal goal statement and attendance at a general information seminar - Two professional letters of recommendation - Entrance examination score - Work or volunteer-related experience in a health care facility
+- Personal goal statement. - Attendance at a general information seminar. - Two professional letters of recommendation. - Entrance examination score.

 Student Work Policy

 All student activities associated with the curriculum, especially while students are completing clinical rotations, will be educational in nature.
 Students will not be substituted for hired staff personnel within the clinical institution, in the capacity of a surgical technologist.